We arrive at Playa Grande, yet another stunning slice of paradise on Costa Rica’s Pacific coastline.

 The week-long surfing came at the end of our mountain biking adventure.
 It was the easy part of our trip, a wind down after the challenge of our coast to coast bike ride from the Caribbean coast on the east to the Pacific coast on the west.
 You can read all about our most adventurous mountain bike trip ever.

 Our Iguana Surf camp experience at Tamarindo Beach

 We couldn’t fault the Iguana team for their friendliness and the relaxed vibe.
 In typical surfing style, they were super chilled and way too cool for school 😎 The team had an international flavour which included local Costa Ricans, hotshot French surfers and Americans.
-As intermediates, our instructor didn’t really offer much instruction, he was more of a facilitator.
+As intermediates, our instructor was more of a facilitator than teacher.

 We surfed at five different beaches – Playa Tamarindo, Playa Grande, Casitas, Playa Avellanas and Playa Langosta.
 To reach Casitas we had to catch a boat taxi across the river mouth, which looked shallow and easy enough to walk or paddle across, but it’s a popular hangout for crocodiles.
 Good to know.

 It was great to mix it up, explore nearby areas and discover that the beaches here felt and looked a lot like Australia.
 One difference: there were no sharks to worry about, just a few crocs lurking nearby.

 On Playa Tamarindo, just down from our accommodation, there’s a prominent crocodile warning sign – a big fat croc lives about 20 metres from a restaurant and where people sunbake. 🐊 C R A Z Y!